 Finally, in Brazil, it is important to avoid giving business gifts that are purple and black since those are colors of mourning.
 It’s also a bad idea to gift anything that’s sharp, such as a set of knives, which means you want to sever your association.
 However, you can give gifts that are unique to your country such as a book or trinket.

 It’s definitely not expected that you and your team know everything about your new country’s culture.
 As a result, it’s smart to work with an in-country partner that can help you understand how to operate in the new market.
 When choosing a partner, make sure they have years of experience in your country.
 If you choose to work with a global partner that is close to your HQ, make sure they have strong in-house expertise.
 In addition, find a partner with a strong, diverse networking in your new market.
 A large network means that the provider has the ability to build strong relationships with many people, which is key in global expansion.

 Velocity Global has assisted hundreds of companies expand into over 185 countries and counting, each with unique challenges and goals.
-Our International PEO (Professional Employer Organization) solution can help you establish presence in your new international market as quickly as 48 hours—virtually anywhere.
-As your Employer of Record, International PEO allows us to hire on your behalf so you can remain focused on your day-to-day operations.
+Our global Employer of Record solution can help you establish a presence in your new international market as quickly as 48 hours—virtually anywhere.
+As your Employer of Record, we hire on your behalf so you can remain focused on your day-to-day operations.
 Is it time for your organization to go global?
 We’re ready when you are.